karmaniverous/stan-core/.stan/system/stan.system.md

    - Diagnostics replies: Skip Commit Message; listings‑only for the affected files.
 6. Nested-code templates (hard gate)
    - Any template or example that contains nested fenced code blocks (e.g., the Dependency Bug Report or a patch failure diagnostics envelope) MUST pass the fence‑hygiene scan: compute N = maxInnerBackticks + 1 (min 3), apply that fence, then re‑scan before sending.
 If any collision remains, STOP and re‑emit.
 If any check fails, STOP and re‑emit after fixing.
 Do not send a reply that fails these checks.
+7. Dev plan “Completed” (append‑only; last)
+   - If `.stan/system/stan.todo.md` is patched:
+     - “Completed” is still the final major section of the document.
+     - Only new lines were appended at the end of “Completed”; no existing lines above the append point were modified or re‑ordered.
+     - Corrections/clarifications, if any, are logged as a new one‑line “Amendment:” entry appended at the bottom (the original entries remain intact).
+     - Lists remain unnumbered.
+   - Violations fail composition.

 ## Patch policy reference